plone/documentation/manage/upgrading/version_specific_migration/upgrade_to_52.rst

 For Developers
 ~~~~~~~~~~~~~~

-Overrides of any of the templates or python-scripts that dealt with login or logout need to be changed.
+Overrides of any templates or Python scripts that dealt with login or logout need to be changed.

-The login has moved from skin-based system to browser-views.
-You can use ``z3c.jbot`` to overides for templates and use the component-architecture to override the views.
+The login has moved from skin-based system to browser views.
+You can use ``z3c.jbot`` to override templates and use the component architecture to override the views.
 The main code is now in ``Products.CMFPlone.browser.login.login.LoginForm``.

-You can customize the location a user will be redirected to after loggin with an adapter.
-Here is a example:
+You can customize the location to which a user will be redirected after login with an adapter.
+Here is an example:

 .. code-block:: python